sr99622/onvif-mcp/docs/CREATE_CA_CERT.md

 ## 8. Create the root CA certificate (passphrase supplied from the vault)

 Create a ten-year self-signed root.
+The certificate should be named `camera-system-root-ca.crt.pem`.
 The passphrase is again fed from the vault via a plain pipe (this is a read/verify-style `req`, so no PTY is required):

 ```bash